DPP v Morgan

-was a decision of the House of Lords which decided that an honest belief by a man that a woman with whom he was engaged with sexual intercourse was consenting was a defence to rape, irrespective of whether that belief was based on reasonable grounds.
+Director of Public Prosecutions v Morgan was a decision of the House of Lords, handed down on 30 April 1975, which decided that an honest belief by a man that a woman with whom he was engaged with sexual intercourse was consenting was a defence to rape, irrespective of whether that belief was based on reasonable grounds.

 This case was superseded by the Sexual Offences Act 2003 which came into force on 1 May 2004.
+That Act redefined rape to exclude only cases where belief of consent is reasonable.

 Case history

 William Anthony Morgan was a 37-year-old non-commissioned officer in the RAF.
 On the night of 15 August 1973 he was drinking in Wolverhampton with three junior colleagues.
 He invited the three of them to his house, ostensibly in order to have sexual intercourse with his wife, Daphne.
 The friends later claimed that Morgan told them that his wife was "kinky", and would feign protest (Morgan himself denied this).
 At the time the wife was sleeping separately from her husband, and was sleeping with her 11-year-old son in his bed when the defendants came into the house.
 The four men forcibly overcame the wife's resistance, dragged her from her son's bed, and each one had forcible intercourse without her consent whilst the others held her.
 She initially screamed for her son and his older brother to call the police, but in her evidence, she said the men clamped her nose and mouth with their hands to choke her until she submitted.
 After the attack, Morgan himself had sexual intercourse with his wife.
 She then went directly to Cosford hospital where she reported to staff that she had been raped.

 The men were charged with rape, and Morgan was charged with aiding and abetting the others to commit rape.
 He was not charged with rape because at the time it was believed that a husband had an absolute defence in law by virtue of being married to the victim.